Favour-DBA/Repository-name-sql-performance-dashboard/README.md

 # SQL Performance Dashboard

-A collection of SQL Server scripts for monitoring and analyzing performance.
+A curated collection of SQL Server scripts designed to monitor and troubleshoot performance issues in real-time.

 ---

-## Included Scripts
+## Script Files

-### 1. `blocking_sessions.sql`
+- **blocking_sessions.sql**
-Shows active blocking and blocked sessions.
-Helps DBAs troubleshoot locking issues in real time.
+  Displays active blocking and blocked sessions in SQL Server.
+Helps identify real-time locking problems.

-### 2. `index_usage_stats.sql`
-Analyzes index usage statistics to highlight underused, overused, or unused indexes.

-### 3. `top_slowest_queries.sql`
+- **database_size_summary.sql**
+  Summarizes the size (in MB) of each database across the server.
+Useful for storage management and capacity planning.

+- **index_usage_stats.sql**
+  Reports how indexes are being used.
+Helps you detect underutilized or unnecessary indexes.

+- **top_slowest_queries.sql**
-Identifies the top 20 slowest queries based on average elapsed CPU time.
-Useful for tuning performance bottlenecks.
+  Lists the top 20 slowest-running queries based on average CPU time.
+Helps in identifying query performance bottlenecks.

 ---

 ## How to Use

-- Run each script using SQL Server Management Studio (SSMS)
+- Run each script in SQL Server Management Studio (SSMS)
-- Review the output to take action: kill blockers, drop unused indexes, or rewrite queries
+- Analyze the results to take corrective DBA actions
-- Use these tools during tuning, health checks, and incident response
+- Useful for audits, tuning, and system health checks

 ---